List of Hollyoaks characters introduced in 2003: Joe Spencer

 Meanwhile, Joe's debt deepened and soon it resulted in loan sharks chasing Joe, which led to Joe faking his own death in order to get he's loan sharks off his back.
 The whole debt saga cost Joe dearly as he was unable to take his exams as the college records had him down as "deceased" and had to resit his final year.
 Before college restarted in September 2006 he found out he, Olivia, and Jessica had to move out to make room for new students.
 Joe recognised the name of one of the students as Zoe Carpenter (Zoe Lister), a girl he used to date in high school, but he dumped her because she was fat but realised that it was his big mistake and tried to convince her to take him back.

 Joe tried to stay in the flat with Jessica and Olivia by telling the new students that they were their live-in student mentors, but the students saw through their plans.
 Joe tried to bribe the students with drinks but with no success.
 Joe made it up to Zoe by telling her he regretted dumping her in high school and then they went to The Dog in The Pond together with Kris Fisher (Gerard McCarthy), Jessica, and Olivia.
 That night escaped rapist Sam Owen (Louis Tamone) burst into the pub and set it on fire.
 Joe had theorised that the only safe way out would be through the basement.
 After successfully getting Kris and Zoe out, he went back for Olivia, who had been pinned under a beam just behind the bar.
 Before Joe left he told Zoe that he already lost her once, and he wasn't going to again.
 Upon finding Olivia, Joe freed her, but the bottles of alcohol behind the bar exploded, killing both of them.
 Zoe tried to ring Joe's phone and heard his ring tone; she and Kris followed it, with Kris remarking that "People like Joe are born lucky".
 Seconds later, they found it coming from a group of body bags.
 Joe died a hero, trying to save Olivia.

+When Gordon Cunningham (Bernard Latham) and Helen Cunningham (Kathryn George) were killed off in a car crash storyline, Lucy Lather from Inside Soap stated that "while they were at it" producers should have also killed off "vain Joe".